Struggling to get insurance leads?

 A quick Google search will net some halls available for rent that you can contact.

-Once you have a date and location decided, you need to focus on promotion to get people attending the seminar.
+Once you have a date and location decided, you need to focus on promotion to get people to attend the seminar.

 Begin by announcing it on your social media accounts.
 You should already be active on networks like LinkedIn, Facebook, and Twitter.